top of page

 working with CONGRESS

-Explore the rest of our Federal content to learn how NEPA and the NW Forest Plan can be used together to advocate for ecological forest management.
+Explore the rest of our Federal pages to learn how NEPA and the NW Forest Plan can be used together to advocate for ecological forest management.

 Every comment supporting environmental protection matters- familiarize yourself with what goes into writing substantive NEPA comments.